The Healthy Living Plan Blog using Logosynthesis®

 We should care about our children.

+We say that we care about our children.
 I live in Nova Scotia and on Monday, my children will not be attending school as a labour dispute between teachers and the province escalates.
 I am observing the reactions from the perspective of my lessons in Logosynthesis and I am going to offer a few words in an attempt to broaden the conversation.
 The common theme on social media is ‘If you care about our children you would …’.
-Yes, we should all care about our children!
-But our reactions … Read More
+Our reactions can … Read More

 Creative vs. reactive – at work.